tanthanh85/network-automation-course/modules/05_restconf_netconf/theory.md

-# Module 5 — Using APIs to Retrieve Data on Cisco Network Devices
+# Module 5 — Using APIs to Manage Cisco Network Devices

 ---